elenderg/PAL-1000/instruções de compilação.md

 `Add 4 to the current thunk address.`

-`237. it's not enough, of course, to just address our imports (the DLLs we'll be calling); we need to address each of the functions (entries) within those DLLs that we want to call.
-So we need these two guys:`
+237. it's not enough, of course, to just address our imports (the DLLs we'll be calling); we need to address each of the functions (entries) within those DLLs that we want to call.
+So we need these two guys:

 `To address some entries:`